AzureCosmosDB/partner-training-content/Student/Challenge-01.md

 The goal is to understand the trade-offs between different partition key strategies and indexing policies by measuring actual RU consumption and latency for various query patterns.

-You can find sample data documents in the `Challenge02/` folder of the Resources.zip file provided by your coach.
+You can find sample data documents in the `Challenge01/` folder of the under the `/Student/Resources` folder.

 ## Success Criteria